joiellantero/Ikigai/README.md

 ### License

-- This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/joiellantero/Ikigai/blob/master/LICENSE) file for details
+- This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](https://github.com/joiellantero/Ikigai/blob/master/LICENSE) file for details